Not really a blog, just some stuff that a future me might need to remember one day.

 version.

-needs to be hooked into your shell in order to set up it’s
+rbenv needs to be hooked into your shell in order to set up it’s

-shims, e.g. I’ve got the following line in my .zlogin
+shims, e.g. I’ve got the following line in my .zlogin file:

 eval "$(rbenv init -)"

-needs have to be updated from time to time, such
+The shims that rbenv needs have to be updated from time to time, such

 as when you install a new gem that contains a new executable (e.g. you

-).
+install rspec).
 Rebuilding the shims is known as rehashing and is

-done automatically as part of the rbenv
+done automatically as part of the rbenv initialisation when you open a

-new shell, though it can also be done manually with the rbenv rehash
+new shell, though it can also be done manually with the rbenv rehash.

-Ruby versions are installed under the ~/.rbenv/versions
+Ruby versions are installed under the ~/.rbenv/versions directory,

-to do the job of installing them.
+though rbenv defers to ruby-build to do the job of installing them.

 You can install a particular Ruby version as follows: